Latest bushfire information from the CFS

 Repairs and maintenance on a vehicle

 Most vehicle manufacturers suggest servicing your car every year.
 A regular service can help keep your vehicle roadworthy and fix small problems before they become expensive repairs.

 Your owner's manual usually suggests the timing and type of work that needs to be done.

 You don't have to use the authorised dealer.
 Using a reliable professional who works to the manufacturer's standards won't affect your warranty.

 Most vehicles need repairs at some stage.
-The information below can guide you through getting a repair done.
+The information below will help you get a repair done.